inlab-geo/espresso/docs/source/user_guide/usage.rst

 =====

 Espresso is a collection of individual examples, or *test problems*.
-From a users' perspective, each test problem is a separate Python object (specifically, a subclass of :py:class:`cofi_espresso.EspressoProblem`) that is available to be imported:
+From a users' perspective, each test problem is a separate Python object (specifically, a subclass of :py:class:`espresso.EspressoProblem`) that is available to be imported:

 .. code-block:: python

-    from cofi_espresso import XrayTomography as testproblem1
+    from espresso import XrayTomography as testproblem1
-    from cofi_espresso import SimpleRegression as testproblem2
+    from espresso import SimpleRegression as testproblem2

 Then, create an instance of the class to access its functionality: